zhaokg/Rbeast/Matlab/readme.md

       ```
       mex -v CFLAGS='-pthread -DM_RELEASE -UUSE_MEX_CMD -fPIC -O2 -Wall -std=gnu99 -mfpmath=sse -msse2 -mstackrealign' -lmwservices -lut  -lpthread  -lkernel32 -lgdi32 -luser32  *.c -output Rbeast
       ```
 ### Step 3b.
-Build the mex binary using gcc or clang
+Use gcc or clang to build the mex binary
 If your matlab's mex doesn't work or Step3a fails for some reason, we can circument mex to explicity build the binary using gcc and clang.
 Matlab's mex file is nothing but a dynamic libray (e.g., a .dll file on Windows, and shared object file on Linux).